dmontaner/install_and_config_linux/python.md

 1. `sudo apt-get install python-pip` installs pip in `/usr/bin`
 2. `sudo pip install --upgrade pip`  installs pip in `/usr/local/bin`

 So after ugrading, the two pip programs are still installed.
-Sometimes you may need to refress the search path in your shell (open a new one or jusr reboot)
+Sometimes you may need to refress the search path in your shell (open a new one or jusr reboot).
+The same ocurs for pip3.

 Run `pip -V` to be sure the python version that pip is attached to.